Code-Institute-Submissions/Gym-Buddy/README.md

 2. Log into my account

-3. Click on ‘Repositories’
+3. Click on 'Repositories'.

-4. Click on ‘First Milestone Project’
+4. Click on 'Gym-Buddy'

-5. Click on the green button ‘Clone or download’
+5. Click on the 'Code' button.

-6. Click on the icon that looks like a clipboard on the right side of the URL (this copies URL link)
+6. On the dropdown that appears next to clone, click on the icon that looks like a clipboard on the right side of the URL (this copies URL link)

 7. Open repo or create new repo

 8. Open terminal

-9. Type `git clone` and paste URL link and press enter.
+9. Type 'git clone' and paste URL link and press enter.